shimonmagal/queue-over-sql/README.md

 Note: It is advised to create all the queues in advaced.
 Since each queue creation translates into a CREATE TABLE operation, and that might fail in some cases (when the db is unavailable), and we don't try to recreate the queue if it failed, upon PUBLISH - so it is best to initialize the queue service when you server starts, and if that fails, to terminate the server so that you don't begin to use QueueOverSql before successful initializtion.
 That being said, you don't need to worry about failure if a table/queue already exists since we use a CREATE TABLE IF NOT EXISTS.

+We support timed out messages - which means that if a message is being handled for too long time, it will be unassigned and made available in the queue again.
+The timeout is controllable from the ctor.